sailscastshq/docs.sailscasts.com/docs/git-vibe/configuration.md

 3. global Git config
 4. built-in defaults

-That gives teams a shared repo-level source of truth while still working nicely for solo developers who just want one place to set the defaults.
+This gives teams a shared repository-level source of truth while still working well for solo developers who want one place to set the defaults.

 ## Example `vibe.toml`